insight-platform/Savant/samples/keypoint_detection/README.md

 This application demonstrates the human body key point detection model.

-The model is yolov8n-pose from [ultralytics](https://github.com/ultralytics/ultralytics).
-It is exported to ONNX using ultralytics cli `yolo export model=yolov8n-pose.pt format=onnx dynamic simplify`.
+The model is yolov11n-pose from [ultralytics](https://github.com/ultralytics/ultralytics).
+It is exported to ONNX using ultralytics cli `yolo export model=yolo11n-pose.pt format=onnx opset=17 dynamic=True imgsz=640`.

 Preview: